nschonni/cordova-docs/articles/getting-started/tutorial-ionic.md

 }
 ```

 Ripple does not support custom plugins like the Keyboard plugin.
-We recommend you run on other devices such as the Android emulator.
-For more info and workarounds for Ripple, see [this post](https://github.com/driftyco/ionic-plugin-keyboard/issues/18).
+We recommend you run on other devices such as the Visual Studio Emulator for Android or the GenyMotion emulator.
+For more info related to this Ripple issue, see [this post](https://github.com/driftyco/ionic-plugin-keyboard/issues/18).

 > **Note**: Some APIs used in the templates for the Keyboard plugin are iOS only, like `hideKeyboardAccessoryBar`.